 PDAs encourage shared decision-making

-Case example: Using a PDA to respond to a request when screening is not indicated
+Case example: Using a PDA to respond to a patient’s request for bone density testing and medication

 Patient decision aid databases